United States at the 2026 Winter Olympics

-The United States will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+The United States competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
 This was the country's 25th appearance at the Olympic Winter Games.
-As Salt Lake City will be the host city of the 2034 Winter Olympics, the United States will enter the stadium before France, which is hosting the 2030 Winter Olympics in French Alps, and the host nation Italy during the parade of nations at the opening ceremony.
+As Utah will be the host region of the 2034 Winter Olympics, the United States entered the stadium before France, which is hosting the 2030 Winter Olympics in the French Alps, and the host nation Italy during the parade of nations at the opening ceremony.

+American athletes won a total of 12 gold medals, which surpassed its highest medal haul of 10 golds in 2002.
+With a total of 33 medals, this was the third-most successful Winter Olympics for the United States after 2010 and 2002.
+The U.S. was one of only two delegations to compete in all 16 sport disciplines, along with host Italy, and medaled in 11 – the most of any participating nation.

+Medalists

+The following U.S. competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.